alejandrochang/StudyGuideNotes/redux.md

 ### What is Redux-thunk?
 Redux-thunk is the middleware that helps us make request in a Redux application.
 It helps us deal with these aynchronous action creators.
 It helps us solve our async issues.

+Normal rules with React allows action creators to return POJO's, but that's it.
+With Redux-thunk we're action creators are allowed to return POJO's or a function.
+Redux-thunk automatically calls that function for you (which in most cases is obtaining/fetching data from an API).

 ### Redux data fetching (Components and Action Creators)
 Components are generally responsible for fetching data they need by calling an action creator.